Ciao! Manhattan: Production

-Production of Ciao!
-Manhattan began on March 26, 1967, as a project of Factory regulars John Palmer, David Weisman, Genevieve Charbin, Chuck Wein, Bob Margouleff, Gino Piserchio, with supplemental roles and tasks fulfilled by various other hangers-on.
-The film originally followed the excessively hip lives of Midtown scenesters Sedgwick and fellow Warhol Superstar Paul America, as they lived life in the fast lane (literally speeding down the West Side Highway on massive amounts of amphetamine).
+Warhol superstar Susan Bottomly who had starred in Chelsea Girls (1966) was originally intended to star in the film.
+David Weisman, who co-wrote and co-directed the film recalled:Edie Sedgwick was never intended to be the lead in this film ...
+It was going to be a beautiful young lady who had just appeared at the Factory by the name of Susan Bottomly [International Velvet] and she was just this startling young ingenue whose father was the District Attorney of Boston and had convicted the Boston Strangler... we had to.. get releases from everybody and so Susan Bottomly was 17 and we needed her father's permission so at the last minute he refused and she was out but in the script her name, the character name, was Susan.Production of Ciao!
+Manhattan began on March 26, 1967 as a project of Factory regulars John Palmer, David Weisman, Genevieve Charbin, Chuck Wein, Bob Margouleff, Gino Piserchio, with supplemental roles and tasks fulfilled by various other hangers-on.
+The film originally followed the excessively hip lives of Midtown scenesters Sedgwick and fellow Warhol Superstar Paul America as they lived life in the fast lane (literally speeding down the West Side Highway on massive amounts of amphetamine).

 The project was riddled with budget problems and an unfinished, nonsensical script of debauchery, drug use and paranoia.
 Unreliable actors and rampant drug abuse behind the camera pushed shooting out of control as both Sedgwick and America went missing, putting production on hold.
 With barely any direction and no end in sight, the film's backers, Bob Margouleff's parents, lost faith in their son's project, and Palmer and Weisman were left with the fragments of an unpresentable film.
 To salvage these fragments, Palmer and Weisman decided to reshape the script to include the previously shot footage as flashback sequences to tell Sedgwick's tragic story through the persona of Susan Superstar.

-In December 1970, they resumed filming on the dilapidated "Lucky" Baldwin estate in Arcadia, California.
-For a month they shot Susan recounting her past through the dazed euphoria of perpetual substance abuse.
-The shooting lasted only a month and in 1971, Ciao! finally went into post-production.
-However, the excitement of the film's near completion was short-lived due to Sedgwick's death from acute barbiturate intoxication.
+In the Fall of 1970, they resumed filming on the "Lucky" Baldwin estate in Arcadia, California.For a month, they shot Susan recounting her past through the dazed euphoria of perpetual substance abuse.
+In 1971, the film went into post-production and later that year Sedgwick died from acute barbiturate intoxication.

 Ciao!
-Manhattan was finally completed on May 25, 1972 and had its premiere in Amsterdam in July 1972 to critical acclaim, due in part to Sedgwick's onscreen presence and representation of a culture that she helped to define.
-The successful screenings continued in London, Germany, France, San Diego, Denver, and Tempe, Arizona, but then the film essentially disappeared for nearly a decade until interest in Edie Sedgwick was sparked again by the best-selling book Edie: An American Biography by George Plimpton and Jean Stein in 1982.
+Manhattan was completed on May 25, 1972, and had its premiere in Amsterdam in July 1972 to critical acclaim, due in part to Sedgwick's onscreen presence and representation of a culture that she helped to define.
+The successful screenings continued in London, Germany, France, San Diego, Denver, and Tempe, Arizona, but then the film disappeared for nearly a decade until interest in Edie Sedgwick was sparked again by the best-selling book Edie: An American Biography by George Plimpton and Jean Stein in 1982.